santiagoarce-rgb/Ocean-Squirrel/README.md

 Proyecto de análisis estático, descompilación y documentación del motor de *SpongeBob SquarePants: Truth or Square* (PSP) utilizando **Ghidra** y **DeepSeek LLM** via **GhidrAssist**.

+Legal Disclaimer
+This repository does NOT contain any copyrighted assets, game ROMs, or original binaries from SpongeBob SquarePants: Truth or Square.

+This project is strictly for educational, research, and reverse-engineering purposes to document the inner mechanics of the game engine.
+All code in this repository is reconstructed via static analysis.
+All trademarks belong to their respective owners (Nickelodeon / Paramount / THQ Wireless / Heavy Iron Studios).

 ##  Entorno y Configuración
 - **Descompilador:** Ghidra 12.1 (CachyOS / Arch Linux)
 - **Plugin:** GhidrAssist v12.1